Explainable LP-MPC: Shadow Price Contributions Reveal MV-CV Pairings: Conclusions

 \section{Conclusions}

-We present an explainable LP-MPC framework based on shadow prices for understanding which MV is primarily driving a CV's constraint, which represents a novel conceptual leap forward in the search for interpretable LP-MPC controller targets.
+We present an explainable LP-MPC framework based on shadow prices for understanding which MV is primarily driving a CV's constraint, which represents a novel conceptual leap forward in the search for interpretable LP-MPC controller targets in the chemical process industries.
 Our methodology naturally admits multiple valid ways of normalization to construct a dimensionless contribution matrix.
 Empirically, by evaluating large real-world controllers up to $65~\text{MVs} \times 65~\text{CVs}$, we observed that column normalization based on the largest negative entry resulted in the most consistently `correct' pairings that made engineering sense.
 However, there is no universally accepted ground truth for these implicit LP-derived MV–CV pairings, which remains an open question for future research.
-Despite these conceptual limitations, the proposed framework offers practitioners a consistent way to interrogate LP solutions and make the optimizer's implicit decision-making logic more transparent.
-The pairing analysis provides valuable diagnostic insights for understanding current and historical controller behavior.
+Despite these conceptual limitations, the proposed framework offers practitioners a consistent and systematic way to interrogate LP solutions and make the optimizer's implicit decision-making logic more transparent.
+Taking a MV-CV pairing approach for constraint analysis provides valuable diagnostic insights for understanding current and historical controller behavior.
 Unexpected pairing mismatches can reveal potential controller issues and guide practitioners toward actionable opportunities for constraint relief.